 - create an integrated environmental leadership program

-Members of the faculty and student body planned and built our school garden, transforming a plot of desert land into a working garden artfully secured by a fence made entirely out of recycled pallet boards, a beautiful bee-hive shaped gate welded by local artist Dan Miller, and growing beds amended with our own compost, occupied by tomatoes, squash, peppers, peas and more.
+Members of the faculty and student body planned and built our school farm, transforming a plot of desert land into a working farm artfully secured by a fence made entirely out of recycled pallet boards, a beautiful bee-hive shaped gate welded by local artist Dan Miller, and growing beds amended with our own compost, occupied by tomatoes, squash, peppers, peas and more.

-Students work throughout the week to maintain and harvest the garden.
-One of the few state certified school gardens in Arizona, our garden provides fresh vegetables and herbs for the school and faculty kitchens.
+Students work throughout the week to maintain and harvest the farm.
+One of the few state certified school farms in Arizona, our farm provides fresh vegetables and herbs for the school and faculty kitchens.

 – Seffa Bee Klein, Class of 2013